-- Low Density Residential (Up to 8 dwelling units per acre) - Single-family detached houses on individual lots. - 0 Duplexes or stacked two-flat buildings. - Townhouses or row houses. - Within the Neighborhood Preservation Area (see Map 5.2), it is not intended to encourage replacement of the existing single-family homes with other low-density housing types except in special circumstances. - Low-Medium Density Residential District (Up to 15 dwelling units per acre) - Single-family detached houses on individual lots. - 0 Duplexes, stacked two-flat and stacked three-flat buildings. - Townhouses or row houses. - Apartment buildings compatible with neighborhood character.
+- ► Low Density Residential (Up to 8 dwelling units per acre) - O Single-family detached houses on individual lots. - O Duplexes or stacked two-flat buildings. - O Townhouses or row houses. - O Within the Neighborhood Preservation Area (see Map 5.2), it is not intended to encourage replacement of the existing single-family homes with other low-density housing types except in special circumstances. - ► Low-Medium Density Residential District (Up to 15 dwelling units per acre) - O Single-family detached houses on individual lots. - O Duplexes, stacked two-flat and stacked three-flat buildings. - O Townhouses or row houses. - O Apartment buildings compatible with neighborhood character.
 Generally limited to no more than four-unit buildings if interlaced with other housing types.
-Small-scale apartment complexes may include buildings with more than four units. - Within the Neighborhood Preservation Area (see Map 5.2), it is not intended to encourage replacement of the existing single-family homes with other low-density housing types except in special circumstances. - Medium Density Residential (16 to 25 dwelling units per acre) - Single-family detached houses on individual lots. - 0 Duplexes, stacked two-flat and stacked three-flat buildings. - 0 Townhouses or row houses. - Apartment buildings with no specific size limitation if compatible in scale and character with other neighborhood buildings.
-Additional design recommendations may apply to specific locations as noted. - ► Medium-High Density Residential (26-40 dwelling units per acre) - Single-family detached houses on individual lots. - Duplexes, stacked two-flat and stacked three-flat buildings. - 0 Townhouses or row houses. - Apartment buildings with no specific size limitation if compatible in scale and character with other neighborhood buildings.
+Small-scale apartment complexes may include buildings with more than four units. - O Within the Neighborhood Preservation Area (see Map 5.2), it is not intended to encourage replacement of the existing single-family homes with other low-density housing types except in special circumstances. - ▶ Medium Density Residential (16 to 25 dwelling units per acre) - O Single-family detached houses on individual lots. - O Duplexes, stacked two-flat and stacked three-flat buildings. - O Townhouses or row houses. - Apartment buildings with no specific size limitation if compatible in scale and character with other neighborhood buildings.
+Additional design recommendations may apply to specific locations as noted. - Medium-High Density Residential (26-40 dwelling units per acre) - O Single-family detached houses on individual lots. - O Duplexes, stacked two-flat and stacked three-flat buildings. - O Townhouses or row houses. - O Apartment buildings with no specific size limitation if compatible in scale and character with other neighborhood buildings.
 Additional design recommendations may apply to specific locations as noted.

-- ► Neighborhood Mixed-Use
+▶ Neighborhood Mixed-Use

-- Neighborhood-serving commercial buildings and uses.
-While primarily intended to serve adjacent neighborhoods, neighborhood mixed-use districts may also include specialty businesses serving wider markets, provided the size of establishment and scale of building is consistent with the character of the district and the surrounding neighborhood.

-- Housing types similar to Low-Medium Density Residential districts, but with no fixed maximum number of apartment or row house dwelling units in a building, provided the building scale is appropriate.
-Generally, this will be a relatively small building when the adjacent neighborhood is low density.

-- 0 Mixed-use buildings.
+- O Neighborhood-serving commercial buildings and uses.
+While primarily intended to serve adjacent neighborhoods, neighborhood mixed-use districts may also include specialty businesses serving wider markets, provided the size of establishment and scale of building is consistent with the character of the district and the surrounding neighborhood. - O Housing types similar to Low-Medium Density Residential districts, but with no fixed maximum number of apartment or row house dwelling units in a building, provided the building scale is appropriate.
+Generally, this will be a relatively small building when the adjacent neighborhood is low density. - Mixed-use buildings.

-- ► Community Mixed-Use
+► Community Mixed-Use

-- Commercial buildings, employment, retail and service uses serving both adjacent neighborhoods and wider community markets.
-Additional use or design recommendations may apply to specific locations as noted in this plan.

-- Housing types generally similar to Medium and Medium-High Density Residential districts, provided the building scale is appropriate to the district and adjacent neighborhood.

-- 0 Mixed-use buildings.
+- O Commercial buildings, employment, retail and service uses serving both adjacent neighborhoods and wider community markets.
+Additional use or design recommendations may apply to specific locations as noted in this plan. - O Housing types generally similar to Medium and Medium-High Density Residential districts, provided the building scale is appropriate to the district and adjacent neighborhood. - O Mixed-use buildings.

-- ► Office

-- Small business office buildings compatible with the scale and design of the surrounding neighborhood.

-- Institutional

-- O Schools and school-related uses.

-- 0 Places of worship and assembly.

-- Municipal and civic facilities.

-- 0 Minor public utilities.